-The Company's CFO (also a qualified actuary) is responsible for setting, monitoring and adjusting actuarially determined GAAP reserves, including technical provisions consisting of the best estimate liabilities and a risk margin.
-Any changes being proposed to the assumptions or methodology used in calculating the GAAP reserves and technical provisions must be approved by the Actuarial Review Working Group and the MRC.
+The Company's CFO is responsible for setting, monitoring and adjusting actuarially determined GAAP reserves, including technical provisions consisting of the best estimate liabilities and a risk margin.
+Any changes being proposed to the assumptions or methodology used in calculating the GAAP reserves and technical provisions must be approved by the ARWG and the MRC.
 The Company has designed and executed internal controls over the data and software models used by the Actuarial Function in their day-to-day functions.